whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-01-Nature-Box-Subscription-February-2016-Review-Coupon.md

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> As always, Nature Box fulfills my snack needs and this month came with a new favorite discovery, the Strawberry Greek Yogurt Pretzels!
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> As always, <a href="http://fbuy.me/dksQC" target="_blank">Nature Box</a> fulfills my snack needs and this month came with a new favorite discovery, the Strawberry Greek Yogurt Pretzels!
 It's such a treat to have awesome snacks delivered to your door every month, and when it does arrive, it becomes official snack tasting day lol.
 I've already selected what I want to order for next month, so check back to see that review.</p>

 <p>Not a subscriber?
 You can <a href="http://fbuy.me/dksQC" target="_blank">get your first box at 50% off through this link</a>.
 That's only $6.97 for 3-snacks or $9.97 for 5-snacks plus Free Shipping!</p>